hschn58/ScriptedStyles/README.md

 ---

 ## Notes
-Much of the scripts were used to produce professional, large, high-resolution images.
-These files are typically 50MB + and, depending on the project, could take 30 minutes for a laptop to render.
+Many of these scripts were used to generate professional, large, high-resolution images.
+- Output files are often **50 MB+**.
+- Depending on the project and your hardware, rendering can take **20–30 minutes (or longer)** on a standard laptop.

 ## License